Python cv2 VideoCapture: How to Capture Video in Python

 Then we have created an object of VideoCapture class.
 To obtain Video from the camera, we have to create an object of class VideoCapture.
 As an input, the constructor of the VideoCapture class receives an index of the device we want to use.

-If we just have a single camera connected to the computer, we can simply pass a value 0.
+If we have a single camera connected to the computer, we can pass a value of 0.

 You can pass one of the following values based on your requirements.

 cv2.VideoCapture(0): Means first camera or webcam. cv2.VideoCapture(1): Means second camera or webcam. cv2.VideoCapture("file name.mp4"): Means video file